 |41 or more||2.0|

 Suspension may be for any period of time established by the Academic Standards Committee, but must be for a minimum of one semester excluding the summer semester (unless the summer semester is required by the student's program).
-A matriculated student suspended from a program may not take major field courses during the suspension in either the Day Division or the Division of Online & Continuing Education.
+A matriculated student suspended from a program may not take major field courses during the suspension in either the Day Division or the Online & Continuing Education.
 Non-major field courses, however, may be taken in either division at NHTI.
-In lieu of a department head or other faculty advisor, students under program suspension may seek course selection and academic planning help from the Academic Advising Office, Room S-103, Sweeney Hall.
-A matriculated student suspended from NHTI may not take any courses in either the Day Division or the Division of Continuing Education during the period of suspension.
+In lieu of a department head or other faculty advisor, students under program suspension may seek course selection and academic planning help from the Academic Advising Office, Room S103, Sweeney Hall.
+A matriculated student suspended from NHTI may not take any courses at NHTI.
 Students who have been suspended from the College or a program for academic reasons who wish to return must, prior to the completion of the suspension, apply for readmission by submitting a new application, with an explanatory letter, to the NHTI Admissions Office.

 Guidelines for Suspension